CanDenizGokgedik/barter-sign/README.md

 ## If there is an objection...
 The parties open an objection case, upload their documents, photos to the site, and explain their issues.
 Meanwhile, there is a **CLASS of JUDGES** on the site.
 They examine the case.

+## Class of Judges
+The judge class will be formed from users who have used the site for a certain period, undergone KYC verification, and used only one account.
+The judge class examines the cases presented to them and votes on which party is right.

+## The 50%+ rule
+Based on the voting by the judge class, if one side receives more than **50%** of the votes, they are deemed justified and their statement is accepted.

+## Motivation to be part of the judge class
+To create a case on the site, the fee taken from both parties is held on the site.
+Meanwhile, the winning side in the majority vote (the judges who voted correctly) receives a share of this fee.
+The judge class earns cryptocurrency solely by voting on cases.

+## Places where the system will be used

+Remote signing of documents by parties.
+Payment methods in Shopping Marketplaces.
+Digital in-game purchases.
+Payment of freelance salaries.